-- 6. The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination based on disability with the U. S. Department of Education's Office for Civil Rights and/or a similar state agency. - 7.
-Penrose Academy will take all steps to prevent recurrence of any proven harassment or other discrimination and to correct discriminatory effects where appropriate.
+- 4. The availability of this grievance procedure does not limit the student's right to file a complaint with the U.S. Department of Education's Office for Civil Rights or a similar state entity. - 5.
+Penrose Academy is committed to taking all necessary actions to prevent recurrence of discrimination or harassment and to remedy any proven discrimination where appropriate.